danillouz/blog.danillouz.dev/content/blog/transcoding-audio-with-ffmpeg-and-aws-lambda/index.md

 ## TL;DR

-For my side project I'm converting WebM audio files to MP3--these are all short audio files with a duration of around 3 minutes.
+For my side project I'm converting WebM audio files to MP3.
 I initially started doing this with <a href="https://aws.amazon.com/elastictranscoder/" target="_blank" rel="noopener noreferrer">Amazon Elastic Transcoder</a>, which works pretty well.
-But after doing the same with <a href="https://www.ffmpeg.org/" target="_blank" rel="noopener noreferrer">FFmpeg</a> + <a href="https://docs.aws.amazon.com/lambda/latest/dg/configuration-layers.html" target="_blank" rel="noopener noreferrer">AWS Lambda Layers</a>, my initial testing shows that this implementation is around **10 times cheaper** and **2 times faster**.
+But after doing the same with <a href="https://www.ffmpeg.org/" target="_blank" rel="noopener noreferrer">FFmpeg</a> + <a href="https://docs.aws.amazon.com/lambda/latest/dg/configuration-layers.html" target="_blank" rel="noopener noreferrer">AWS Lambda Layers</a>, my initial testing shows that this implementation is around **10 times cheaper** and **2 times faster** for **short audio recordings**--that is for WebM audio files with a duration of around 3 minutes, and a size of around 3 MB.

-If you want to see the code for the audio transcoder, go to <a href="https://github.com/upstandfm/audio-transcoder" target="_blank" rel="noopener noreferrer">github.com/upstandfm/audio-transcoder</a>.
+If you'd like to see the full code of the audio transcoder, go to <a href="https://github.com/upstandfm/audio-transcoder" target="_blank" rel="noopener noreferrer">github.com/upstandfm/audio-transcoder</a>.

 ### Table of contents